alexaorrico/AirBnB_clone_v2/README.md

 ## File Descriptions
 [console.py](console.py) - the console contains the entry point of the command interpreter.
-List of commands this console current supports:
+List of commands this console currently supports:
 * `EOF` - exits console
 * `quit` - exits console
 * `<emptyline>` - overwrites default emptyline method and does nothing